ARM-software/arm-trusted-firmware/docs/index.rst

 Users are encouraged to do their own security validation, including penetration testing, on any secure world code derived from TF-A.

+In collaboration with interested parties, we will continue to enhance |TF-A|
-Arm will continue development in collaboration with interested parties to provide a full reference implementation of Secure Monitor code and Arm standards to the benefit of all developers working with Armv7-A and Armv8-A TrustZone technology.
+with reference implementations of Arm standards to benefit developers working with Armv7-A and Armv8-A TrustZone technology.

 Functionality
 -------------